envoyproxy/nighthawk/docs/root/overview.md

 [RequestSource](https://github.com/envoyproxy/nighthawk/blob/main/source/common/request_source_impl.h)
-and asks its underlying **Connection pool** to create a [StreamDecoder](https://github.com/envoyproxy/nighthawk/blob/main/source/client/stream_decoder.h) for releasing the request.
-The **StreamDecoder** sends the requests and emits events as it progresses (connection pool ready, completion, etc...).
+and asks its underlying **Connection pool** to create a [StreamDecoder](https://github.com/envoyproxy/nighthawk/blob/main/source/client/stream_decoder.h) which releases the request.
+The **StreamDecoder** sends the request and emits events as it progresses (connection pool ready, completion, etc...).

-The timings of each requests along with other statistics are recorded into the [Statistic](https://github.com/envoyproxy/nighthawk/blob/main/source/common/statistic_impl.h) object and reported to the **Sequencer** for for tracking of the in-flight work.
+The timings of each requests along with other statistics are recorded into the [Statistic](https://github.com/envoyproxy/nighthawk/blob/main/source/common/statistic_impl.h) object and reported to the **Sequencer** for tracking of the in-flight work.

-The **Sequencer** is also responsible for terminating the execution.
-This is done by querying the configured [TerminationPredicates](https://github.com/envoyproxy/nighthawk/blob/main/source/common/termination_predicate_impl.h) to determine if the configured conditions for termination have been reached.
+The **Sequencer** is also responsible for termination of the execution.
+This is done by querying [TerminationPredicates](https://github.com/envoyproxy/nighthawk/blob/main/source/common/termination_predicate_impl.h) to determine if the configured conditions for termination have been reached.